-Some unauthorized recreational use of the existing canal road occurs at the site.
-This mostly consists of walkers, horseback riders and all-terrain vehicles.
+Some unauthorized recreational use of the existing hills occurs at the site.
+This mostly consists of hikers and hunters.

 b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.

 c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.